vladdou/ms4-of-stories-shop/README.md

 - How to build a Django contact form is from [OrdinaryCoders](https://ordinarycoders.com/blog/article/build-a-django-contact-form-with-email-backend)

 - How to get a footer to stick to the bottom of the page is from [CSS-tricks](https://css-tricks.com/couple-takes-sticky-footer/)

+- How to create a database image is from [Medium](https://medium.com/@yathomasi1/1-using-django-extensions-to-visualize-the-database-diagram-in-django-application-c5fa7e710e16)

 ### Content
 - Blog post text about mud cloth fabrics is from [here](https://en.wikipedia.org/wiki/B%C3%B2g%C3%B2lanfini)